 Countries and regions

 Lebanon signed an Association Agreement with the EU in June 2002, which entered into force in April 2006.
 As a result, Lebanese industrial as well as most agricultural products benefit from free access to the EU market.

 Lebanon is in the process of negotiations accession to the WTO, an objective which the EU strongly supports.

 - Bilateral trade between the EU and Lebanon has been increasing steadily over the past years, with an average annual growth of 12.7% since 2008, with a total trade amounting to around €6.9 billion in 2014.

-- In 2012 the EU ranked as the first trading partner for Lebanon, covering slightly more than 34 % of Lebanese trade.
+- Since 2012 the EU ranked as the first trading partner for Lebanon, covering slightly more than 34 % of Lebanese trade.